When I first came to the U.S., the shopping habits of Americans was a shock to me.

 27. Always grocery shop with a list in hand.
 This will help you only buy things you actually need.

 28. Do not buy anything but gas from gas stations.
 To see what I mean, just for a week, track how much you spend on snacks and other non essential items in a week through convenience stores and you will see how much money you could be saving.

 29. Always keep your freezer full.
 The fuller your freezer is the better and more efficiently it works, saving you money on energy costs.
 It’s simple, cold items help keep each other cold, which means your freezer doesn’t have to work as hard.
 Don’t have enough stuff, put an empty cardboard box or a bag of ice to fill the space.

 30. Of course, one of the best ways to make it easier to save money is to increase your income.
-One of the best ways to do that is through the internet.
+And one of the best ways to do that is through the internet.

 Use the internet to your advantage.
 You are paying for the access, you may as well use it to earn some extra money.

 There are tons of legit ways to do that, from blogging and taking paid surveys, to selling eBooks, offering gigs on Fiverr and more.

-Combine the money saving tips above with a few additional (and however small) income streams, and you can have a much better financial life.
+Combine the money saving tips above with a few additional income streams and you can have a much better financial life.